“And you, who once were alienated and enemies in your mind by wicked works, yet now He has reconciled.”

 The word “reconcile” in verse 20 extends to the curse, the reconciliation of things; here, it means the reconciliation of people.
 The word here is more intense in Greek; it carries the idea to reconcile thoroughly.
 A total, radical, revolutionary change occurs in the heart of the person who trusts Christ’s death to forgive sin.
 The word “reconciled” here is more intense than the word “reconcile” in verse 20.
 Here it means to reconcile absolutely, altogether.
 God, through Christ, absolutely reconciled us to God.

 Jesus’ cross put away all enmity so that amity can exist between man and God.

 No impediment remains to block intimacy with God except our acceptance by faith in the work of Christ.

 Reconciliation is an act of God.
 He provided for our reconciliation by Jesus’ death upon the cross.
 It was an act of love and grace.
-That is sure different than trying to measure up to an absolutely holy God.
-That is different from trying to live by the Golden Rule.
+That is undoubtedly different than trying to measure up to an absolutely holy God.
+That is distinct from trying to live by the Golden Rule.

 Are you personally reconciled to God?
-Do you know that your reconciliation to God is not based on your morality?
-God gives reconciliation to us because Christ paid for our sins (2 Cor.
+Do you know that you do not base your reconciliation with God on your morality?
+God reconciles us because Christ paid for our sins (2 Cor.
 5:17-21).
 Will you, at this moment, trust Christ’s death to reconcile you to God?
 If you do, at that moment, you will have become a Christian.